Preoccupations: Name change and Preoccupations (2016–2017)

 The band frequently faced controversy over their original name, involving accusations of both racism and cultural appropriation because of the name's association with the original Vietnamese Viet Cong.
 In March 2015, the band was set to perform at Oberlin College, but the show was cancelled due to their "offensive name".

 In September 2015, the band announced that they were going to change their name, posting to their Facebook page, "We are a band who wants to make music and play our music for our fans.
 We are not here to cause pain or remind people of atrocities of the past".
 On March 29, 2016, the Canadian music magazine Exclaim! reported that the band were still booking shows under the name Viet Cong, and began running a real-time "Days since Viet Cong promised to change their name" counter on the magazine's website.

 On April 21, 2016, Flegel announced in a Pitchfork interview that the band would henceforth be performing and recording under the name "Preoccupations".
 Their second studio album, Preoccupations, was released as a self-titled album under the name Preoccupations on September 16, 2016.

-New Material and Arrangements (2018–present)
+New Material, Arrangements And Ill At Ease (2018–present)

 On January 16, 2018, the band previewed a new single, "Espionage".
 Their third studio album, New Material, was released on March 23, 2018.
+This was their last release on American imprint Jagjaguwar Records.

 On October 5, 2020, the band announced on Twitter that they were working on a new album.
-This, their fourth studio album, titled Arrangements, was released on September 9, 2022.
+This, their fourth studio album, titled Arrangements, was released on September 9, 2022 solely via Flemish Eye Records.
+In late 2024, On February 11, 2025, Preoccupations announced their fifth album Ill At Ease, which was released on May 9, 2025, via Born Losers Records.

 Musical style

 The group's musical style has mainly been described as "post-punk".
 The band's debut cassette was described as a combination of "crooning post-punk vocals, distant-sounding harmonies à la Nuggets-era psychedelia, noise-addled punk, and Blade Runner-style instrumentals".

+Asked about the band's new wave influences in 2016, Munro said, "Orchestral Manoeuvres in the Dark gets rocked a lot in the van, and we're all New Order fans of course...
+At least half of my favourite records are from the late seventies or the early eighties."